Minority Shareholders in a Family Business

 Family-owned companies are often formally incorporated with each family member given an equal number of shares and with Director positions similarly divided among family members.
 This may work well at the outset.
 However, with the passage of time, family-based interactions can become acrimonious.
 This is especially the case in closely-held corporations where clashes of personality and undocumented expectations can lead to shareholder disputes.

-In family-owned businesses, situations can arise where pressure is placed on a minority shareholder to sell his or her shares to majority stockholders who want to take control of the corporation — or minority shareholders can find themselves being forced out of a business by the majority through tactics such as:
+In family-owned businesses, situations can arise where pressure is placed on a minority shareholder to sell his or her shares to majority stockholders who want to take control of the corporation — or minority shareholders can find themselves being forced out of a business by the majority.

 - removal as a Director,